rocka0/myblog/_posts/2015-09-29-Ruby-on-rails.markdown

 What is Ruby on rails?
 It is a web framework for ruby.
 That means you can made web apps using ruby on rails like the example given here : ["the example"](http://foodpandapp.herokuapp.com)

+First, I wanna talk about how rails works.
+Rails is a MVC framework, meaning when we send a get request / post request etc, it hits the controller.
+Then, the controller interacts with the model(database) if needed and then renders the html webpage(the view).
+Hence we call it a Model, View and Controller framework!

 It is so cool and all it takes to make an amazing app is this :